[quote_box name=””]“One must still have chaos in oneself to be able to give birth to a dancing star”[/quote_box]

 In addition to learning about the fragrances, Francesca explained to me how the duo became involved with the local Mayan community after creating an environmentally sustainable system called Hacienda Montaecristo.
 This features a collection of hand-crafted products using natural fibers and local techniques revisited with a contemporary touch.
 One of their trademarks would certainly be the hand-crocheted Hammock in different natural hues.

 When you think about Coqui Coqui, it is more than just a perfumeria, residence or spa.
 It is much more than just a chic hideaway in a secluded destination.
-It is a full sensory experience from which one can truly let go and become immersed within the perfumes, flavors, colors and food.
+It is a full sensory experience from which one can truly let go and become immersed within the perfumes, flavors, colors, food and buyers thing.
 The latter being a unique component that is a tailored mix of Mexican, Italian and Argentinian influenced cuisine.

 Even though each of the residences offers a one of a kind story and design concept, they all are related by their ability to connect with nature.
 It is the sophisticated simplicity and authentic lifestyle of understated luxury that are the common concepts shared between all the Coqui Coquis.